 Fixed Mindset – the belief that certain skills are ‘for others’; that one’s ability levels are set in stone and cannot be improved upon; and that effort is a bad thing – an undesirable indication that you don’t have (and never will have) the required ability.
 Fixed mindset makes young and old alike afraid to tackle new projects or hobbies as they don’t want to ‘look stupid’.

-Saying that you “CAN’T cope” is applying a fixed mindset to your experience of HLP parenting, instead of growing through it.
+Saying that you “CAN’T cope” is applying a fixed mindset to your experience of parenting a gifted child, instead of growing through it.

 Why Do I Get Triggered and Feel So Overwhelmed?